Battle of Fayal: Battle

 At about 9:00 pm, twelve boats armed with carronades and filled with 180 marines and sailors from Plantagenet and Rota were towed into battle by Carnation, which stopped out of gun range.
 The boats divided into three divisions for another attack.
 Lieutenant William Matterface commanded the boats and Carnation provided covering fire.
-Loyd anchored Rota and Plantagenet a few miles away and they did not participate in the engagement.
+Lloyd anchored Rota and Plantagenet a few miles away and they did not participate in the engagement.
 Just after 9:00 pm the British boats advanced, but accurate American fire and strong currents kept Carnation from closing the range and she was damaged.
-It took Lieutenant Matterface and his boats until about midnight to reach General Armstrong, largely due to the current but partly because of where Loyd had stopped his ships.
+It took Lieutenant Matterface and his boats until about midnight to reach General Armstrong, largely due to the current but partly because of where Lloyd had stopped his ships.
 While the Americans waited they offloaded three of their cannon and erected a battery.
 When the British arrived, they attempted to board General Armstrong but American gunners sank two of the British boats before they could get close, captured two more, and killed many boarders with swords and musketry at point-blank range.
 Lieutenant Matterface and several other officers were killed and no one of sufficient rank survived to lead the remaining Britons.